pagkly/Zed/Investopedia/Investing/Budget .md

 You should only use the emergency money for true emergencies: like when you drive to work but your muffler stays at home, your water heater dies, or a leak springs in your roof.

-You would save money if you used your emergency fund to eliminate [credit card debt](https://www.investopedia.com/terms/c/credit-card-debt.asp), but the purpose of the fund is to prevent you from having to use your credit card for paying for unexpected expenses.
-With a proper emergency fund, you will not need your credit card to keep you afloat when something goes wrong.
+You would save money if you used your [[Emergency Fund]] to eliminate [credit card debt](https://www.investopedia.com/terms/c/credit-card-debt.asp), but the purpose of the fund is to prevent you from having to use your credit card for paying for unexpected expenses.
+With a proper [[Emergency Fund]], you will not need your credit card to keep you afloat when something goes wrong.

 ## Downsize and Substitute